zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 1. Create a `gradle.properties` file in the root of your project if one does not already exist.

 2. In the `gradle.properties` file, set the URL of the specific Artifactory containing the _PJE_ artifact.
 Provide the corresponding credentials to gain access to the Maven repository.
-In case of the usage of the Zowe repository remove the credentials.

-    If you are using the Zowe Artifactory, use the credentials in the following code block:

     ```ini
     # Repository URL for getting the enabler-java artifact